 For a while I focused my energies in retirement on developing a highly efficient vegetable, herb and fruit growing system which used the most advanced organic methods I could find to grow my crops.

-I used wicking bed methods to limit water use to a minimum to grow my veggies and drip line irrigation for my other plants.
+I used wicking beds to limit water use to a minimum to grow my veggies and drip line irrigation to grow my other plants.

 Many organic gardeners consider lawns to be unsustainable and have replaced them with perennial plants with low nutritional and water requirements.

-Lil insisted I replace here beloved small patch of lawn in the front garden, so I did.
-However, I decided to make it as sustainable as possible by carefully incorporating lots of home made compost in the soil, spraying the roots of the pre-grown turf with aerated compost tea, and installed a sub-turf drip irrigation system.
+Lil insisted I replace her beloved small patch of lawn in the front garden, so I did.
+However, I decided to make it as sustainable as possible by carefully incorporating lots of homemade compost into the soil before the turf was rolled out.
+The roots of the pre-grown turf were sprayed with aerated compost tea, and a sub-turf drip irrigation system was installed.

-This buffalo grass lawn is now 18 months old and needs only an hour of irrigated water once a week in the hotter months and only rainfall for the rest of the year.
-It is mowed on the thickest setting, and fed with 9 litres of sieved home made compost once a year in autumn.
+This buffalo grass lawn is now mature and needs only an hour of irrigation once a week in the hottest months and only rainfall for the rest of the year.
+It is mowed on the longest setting, and regularly fed with about 40 litres of compost extract to maintain its vitality.

 The following links take you to my blogpages which cover most of the ornamental plants in my garden (including the lawn).
 These pages contain a botanical name, the variety grown, its preferred growing conditions, soil preparation, propagation, growing instructions and pest control.